 The study was conducted among patients aged 20 years or older who regularly visited the Minamihama clinic during one month prior to and one month after we sent feedback to health professionals in August 2016.
 There were no staff changes during the above-mentioned periods.

-We provided feedback to 12 healthcare professionals (5 doctors, 4 nurses, 2 pharmacists, and 1 social worker) working at the clinic.
+We provided feedback to all 12 healthcare professionals (5 doctors, 4 nurses, 2 pharmacists, and 1 social worker) working at the clinic.
 For 15 minutes, we disclosed the results of the questionnaire survey from Study 1.
 Feedback was given face-to-face as a group.

 Outcome and Measures

 As primary outcomes, the number of polypharmacy patients and the number of prescribed medications were measured in adult patients who visited Minamihama clinic regularly during a one-month period before and after we gave feedback (April and October 2016).
 To determine the number of prescribed medications, medical receipt data was surveyed, and participants taking 6 or more oral medications were considered polypharmacy patients.